-Parsons Valley Subdivision (all sections)
+Parsons Valley Subdivision (Phase 1 & 2)

-THIS SUBDIVISION DEVELOPMENT AGREEMENT (hereinafter the “Agreement”), is made effective this the 8 day of March, 2022 (hereinafter the “Effective Date”), by and between Parsons Valley Property, LLC with principal offices located at 205 Powell Place, Suite 208, Brentwood, TN 37027, (hereinafter the “Developer(s)”); and the Town of Thompson’s Station, Tennessee, a municipality duly incorporated, organized, and existing under the laws of the State of Tennessee (hereinafter the “Town”).
+THIS SUBDIVISION DEVELOPMENT AGREEMENT (hereinafter the “Agreement”), is made effective this the13th day of September, 2022 (hereinafter the “Effective Date”), by and between Beazer Homes, LLC with principal offices located at 501 Corporate Centre Drive, Suite 180 , Franklin , TN 37067, (hereinafter the “Developer(s)”); and the Town of Thompson’s Station, Tennessee, a municipality duly incorporated, organized, and existing under the laws of the State of Tennessee (hereinafter the “Town”).

 I. PURPOSE OF THE AGREEMENT

-1. The Developer is the owner of real property located on 4738 Columbia Pike and identified as Williamson County tax map 153, parcel 23.
+1. The Beazer Homes, LLC is the Developer of Phases 1 and 2 of the real property located on 4738 Columbia Pike and identified as Williamson County tax map 153, parcel 23.
 The property contains approximately 118.83 acres +/-, (hereinafter the “Project Site”).
 The Project Site is currently zoned D3 (High Intensity Residential).

-2. The Developer desires to improve and develop the Project Site or a portion of the Project Site into a development to be known as Parsons Valley, (hereinafter the “Project”), under the regulations of the Town current on the Effective Date of the approval of Preliminary Plat.
+2. The Developer desires to improve and develop Phases 1 & 2 of the total phases of (6) of the Project Site or a portion of the Project Site into a development to be known as Parsons Valley, (hereinafter the “Project”), under the regulations of the Town current on the Effective Date of the approval of Preliminary Plat.

 3. This Agreement is subject to Town approval of the Final Project Documents for the Project, which includes but is not limited to plat approvals (with conditions as determined by the Town), detailed construction plans and specifications, in accordance with the Town’s charter, ordinances, rules, regulations, and policies (hereinafter “Town Regulations”) as well as State law, and applicable sureties.
 The Developer and Town agree that all Final Project Documents shall be attached to this Agreement as Collective Exhibit “A” and incorporated herein by reference after their approvals by the Town.